brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 =============================================================

 2.2.1
+    - [Feature] Added a Fluid specific caller finder for the fluid debugger
     - [Feature] Added a configuration for the backtrace, to limit the analysed steps.
     - [Feature] Added property comments to the analysis
     - [Feature] Added property declaration place to the analysis.
+    - [Feature] Added better unicode support for the HTML output.
     - [Change] Several performance tweaks for runtime optimization.
     - [Change] Fallback setting runtime => level set to 5.
     - [Change] Fallback setting runtime => maxCall set to 10.
     - [Change] Refactored the half-assed messaging implementation.
+    - [Change] The cookie editor is now much better readable.
     - [Bugfix] Several tweaks to get a smaller HTML footprint.
     - [Bugfix] Prevent the debug methods from creating new analysis calls, resulting in an infinite loop.
     - [Bugfix] Better cleanup of HTML fragments left open from the hosting CMS.